 The guitars on this list are certainly some of the best travel guitars on the market… but some are certainly higher quality than others.
 Keep an eye out for prices.
 Yes, we are all trying to save money with our broke backpacking ways, but sometimes spending the extra $50 can be the difference between a just-ok travel guitar that will get you by or an exceptional travel guitar that will literally change the game.

 This is especially true if you are a traveling professional musician.
 Do not try and get something cheap – it will quickly come back to haunt you.

 Backpackers looking for a travel-friendly guitar that they can just jam on, have a bit more leniency in their choices.

-If you don’t need the additional frets, you’ll find that your options are better, and the guitars will be much more compact.
+If you don’t need the additional frets, you’ll find that your options are better and the portable guitars to choose from will be much more compact.

 The first thing you need to consider is your travel style.
 Are you a fast traveler or slow traveler?

 If you travel the world spending a month at a time in AirBnb’s , you won’t be as concerned about the size and weight of the guitar.
 If you blitz from hostel to hostel, then you should seriously consider purchasing one of the lighter and more compact travel guitars.

 The standard guitar is literally a miracle.
 It’s a perfectly crafted instrument.
 Over the past 500+ years the guitar has slowly been tweaked to perfection.
 With the modern-day guitar, the size, shape, and build of a standard guitar ensures that you get the absolute best comfort, sound and durability from this amazing instrument.